JoJo (album): Promotion

 JoJo promoted the album mainly through live performances.
-During 2004 and 2005, JoJo performed at many televised appearances as well as extensive touring with other artist.
 JoJo performed "Leave (Get Out)" at the 2004 Kids' Choice Awards and on the television shows On Air with Ryan Seacrest and Top of the Pops.
 She performed the song live for Yahoo!
 Music, which was posted on their official website.
-JoJo also performed several songs from the album—including "Leave (Get Out)", "Baby It's You" and "This Time"—on Sessions@AOL, and a digital EP was released to promote the performances.
-"Leave (Get Out)" was performed yet again on the French television show Hit Machine, where JoJo performed with back up dancers dressed similarly to high school students.
+JoJo also performed several songs from the album on Sessions@AOL which was later released as a digital EP.

-Before the album's release, JoJo embarked on her first ever tour, the Cingular Buddy Bash with pop rock singer Fefe Dobson, hip hop duo Young Gunz and rap metal band Zebrahead.
+Prior to the album's release, JoJo embarked on the Cingular Buddy Bash Tour with pop rock singer Fefe Dobson, hip hop duo Young Gunz and rap metal band Zebrahead.
 The tour stopped at nine malls, beginning at Atlanta's Northlake Mall and ending at South Shore Plaza.
 That year, she was requested by First Lady Laura Bush to perform at the 2004 Christmas in Washington special, broadcast by TNT and hosted by Dr. Phil and his wife Robin McGraw.
-In 2005, JoJo and an all-star lineup participated in the charity single "Come Together Now", to benefit victims of two recent disasters; the 2004 Asian tsunami and Hurricane Katrina a year later.
-Also in 2005 JoJo hosted and performed at the Hope Rocks concert benefiting City of Hope National Medical Center and co-hosted the 2006 TV Guide Channel's countdown to the Grammy Awards.